Vice President Investor Relations & Sustainability

 If you have any questions about sustainability, please contact us at the following address:

-In 2020, we have identified six material topic clusters and 15 individual topics in our materiality analysis:
+We have identified six material topic clusters and 15 individual topics in our materiality analysis:

 The materiality process